top of page

 Designing with Intention

 As a self-proclaimed perfectionist, Jentry poured her heart into every detail.
 “I believe you can make a home look like a million bucks without spending a million bucks,” she said.
 Her focus was on maximizing space, functionality, and light — creating an atmosphere that’s both beautiful and practical for everyday family life.
-Walking through the home, the vision comes to life:

 • A Great Room with soaring ceilings and tall windows to flood the space with natural light.